-1.6.
+1.5.
 Comments Encouraged

-The Trafodion community encourages your comments concerning this document.
+We encourage your comments concerning this document.
 We are committed to providing documentation that meets your needs.
-Send any errors found, suggestions for improvement, or compliments to:
+Send any errors found, suggestions for improvement, or compliments to user@trafodion.incubator.apache.org.

-issues@trafodion.incubator.apache.org

 Include the document title and any comment, error found, or suggestion for improvement you have concerning this document.